 Publish on New Ground

-You’re a researcher and interested in publishing on New Ground?
+You are a researcher and interested in publishing on New Ground?

-Eligible original research
+Eligible primary research

-Who writes New Ground articles?
+Who writes New Ground Research Articles?

 Submit a scientific publication

-Submit your peer-reviewed scientific publication by sending the requested information to .
 Once we have received your submission, you will be notified by email.

 Please provide the following information: